Longwood University Department of Computer Science Advanced Computing Lab

 Incoming students often ask whether there is a particular brand or model of laptop they should purchase for our major.
-While it is true that the workload of a Computer Scientist is much more demanding than most users' computational needs, neither Longwood nor our department have a formal laptop requirement for our students.
+While it is true that the workload of a Computer Scientist is much more demanding than most users' computational needs, neither Longwood nor our department have a formal policy requiring a specific model or brand of laptop for our students.
 However, there are a few things you should know if you plan to purchase a laptop for your use in our program.

 We provide an advanced computing lab of Unix workstations which are available to students in 200-level or higher computer science courses and to upper-level mathematics majors.
 Remote access to these systems is also provided for students in some of the introductory courses.
 Once students complete the introductory programming sequence, most of their course work will use these systems.